defund12/defund12.org/_emails/us/alabama/huntsville.md

 - bill.kling@huntsvilleAL.gov
 - Will.culver@huntsvilleAL.gov
 - strongalabama@att.net
+- Contact@HuntsvilleAL.gov
 subject: Defund Huntsville PD
 body: |
   Hi, my name is [NAME] and I am a resident of [NEIGHBORHOOD].
-I am asking to redirect money away from the Huntsville PD and into the following social services: [LIST - Community Development, COVID Relief, Education, Parks & Recreation].
-I request that an emergency meeting be called before the fiscal year goes into effect in order to deny the mayor's proposed budget and reallocate these funds to resources from which the citizens can benefit.
+I am writing to demand that the Huntsville City Council adopt a city budget that prioritizes community wellbeing, and redirects funding away from the police.

+  The proposed budget for 2020 allocates 31.7% (50,541,228) of the personnel budget towards police.
+This is more than the next highest two budget categories combined (Fire & Rescue and Public Works).

+  I demand that the City Council meaningfully redirect money away from the Huntsville PD and proven to more effectively promote a safe and equitable community: community-based mental health services, substance abuse treatment services, affordable housing programs, and more.
+I demand a budget that will benefit the community and make the city of Huntsville a better, more equitable place to live.

+  We don’t need a militarized police force.
+We need to create a space in which more mental health service providers, social workers, victim/survivor advocates, religious leaders, neighbors, and friends - all of the people who really make up our community - can look out for one another.

   Thank you for your time,